 The transportation industry developed much of the area's great economic resources.
 Kenosha has been the home to many well-known automotive industry leaders such as Nash Motor Company, American Motors Company and DaimlerChrysler Corporation.
 Other industry giants that make the Kenosha Area their home today include Snap-on, Ocean Spray, Jelly Belly Candy Co., Uline, Amazon, and Jockey International.

 The Kenosha Area also boasts a number of famous names and faces who are from our community.
 What do The Odd Couple, Happy Days and On.Cor frozen dinner commercials have in common?
 Well, Al Molinaro of course!
-Al is a proud native of Kenosha and says that he loves the area's culture and friendliness.
+The late actor was from Kenosha.
 Two-time Emmy winner Daniel J. Travanti of Hill Street Blues fame and movie actor Mark Ruffalo ("The Hulk") also once called Kenosha home.
 Cocoon's Don Ameche and War of the Worlds radio broadcast creator Orson Welles also lived in Kenosha at one time or another.
 Kenosha is also the hometown of Miss America 2012 Laura Kaeppeler.
 See more of Kenosha's Famous Faces here.